 No napkins or tissue are provided by the vendors so bring your own.
 Although there are several cleaning stations located next to the vendors on the floating part of this market – squeezing limes soaking in buckets or water help remove any seafood smell from your hands.
 This is the type of food where you almost need to take a shower after finishing!
 A bathroom next to the canal is a welcome respite after finishing your food.
 Not many western tourists make it out here although in recent years more tourists are starting to visit.

 W District is located along the busy flanks of Sukhumvit 71 within a very short walk from the Phra Khanong Skytrain stop.
-Known for being a hub of activity in this part of town, for being open all night, for offering a variety of cuisine ranging from Thai to hamburgers and other western style foods, to Middle Eastern dishes and for being a destination for artists (check out the HOF Art Gallery).
+Known for being a hub of activity in this part of town (especially for the expat community), for being open all night, for offering a variety of cuisine ranging from Thai to hamburgers and other western style foods, to Middle Eastern dishes and for being a destination for artists (check out the HOF Art Gallery).

 There is no one word to describe the space – its part night food market, creative space, shopping district, livable space and work-space.

 The most popular nighttime attraction is the W Market an open space filled with numerous tables and chairs and especially crowded on the weekends.
 This is located in the ‘back’ of the W District – so from Sukhumvit you have to walk a short distance through the surrounding buildings.
 A good mix of both locals and expats – probably would not be on the list of first or second time visitors to Bangkok.
 Numerous food stalls surround the open dining area – with alcoholic drink venders roaming among the patrons offering a variety of drinks.
 One walks to the stall they want to order from (even if it’s far from where you are seated) and you are somehow found and food is brought directly to your table where you pay.
 Visit: www.w-district.com